FREEING MINDS A Campaign for St. John's College

-Complete an interlibrary loan form at the Circulation Desk, or e-mail Laura Cooley, public services librarian, at lcooley(at)sjc.edu.
-You can also fill out an online request forms.
+Complete an interlibrary loan form at the Circulation Desk, or email Laura Cooley, senior technical services and interlibrary loan librarian, at lcooley(at)sjc.edu.
+You can also fill out an online request form.

 Many requests are filled by New Mexico libraries or libraries in the surrounding states; some might come from farther parts of the U.S.

 Receipt of materials most often takes approximately 7–10 working days, though items sometimes take two to three weeks.
 Rare and audio visual titles take longer to receive as they tend to be shipped from farther away.

 We try to first request from those libraries who loan for free.
 If we anticipate a charge, we will contact you to see if you would be willing to pay the fee.
 The fee will be collected upon receipt of the item at the Circulation Desk.
 The typical interlibrary loan fee is $20.

 We will send journal articles to you through campus mail or email.
 Books may be picked up at the Circulation Desk after you are notified that your request has arrived.

 Photocopied journal articles are yours to keep.
 Loan periods for other materials depend on the lending library’s loan policy.

 Materials must be returned to the Circulation Desk.
 Do not drop interlibrary loan items in the book bins.

 Libraries may refuse to lend to St. John’s if materials are late.
 If you return interlibrary loan items late more than once, your interlibrary loan borrowing privileges will be suspended for the remainder of the semester.